 Sometimes we need to modify our dataset for some reason.
 And when we are dealing with multiple worksheets and workbooks then this is really hard to get the job done.
 But if you know the correct use of Excel’s Find and Replace tool and the VBA code then this hard task becomes quite easy.
 In this article, we will show you how to find and replace values in multiple sheets and files in Excel with the Find and Replace tool and VBA macro.

-3 Methods to Find and Replace Values in Multiple Worksheets and Workbooks in Excel
+How to Find and Replace Values in Multiple Excel Files:3 Methods

 In the upcoming sections, you will learn how to find and replace certain values in multiple Excel sheets and files with the Find and Replace feature and with the VBA macro in Excel.